cshorv/analogic-docs/docs/source/widgets.rst

 -  id\ **:** Widget Id which used for reference in framework
 -  type\ **:** Type of Widget
--  visible: toggle visibility of the widget
--  width: width of widget
--  height\ **:** height of widget
 -  canvasHeight:
 -  canvasWidth:
 -  data: